francescmarti00/dmu-multimedia/md/Responsive-Slideshow-lab_TECH3015.md

 The start code is included at the bottom of this lab sheet.
 Copy and paste it into a new document.

+You can see the start example of the slideshow at <https://francescmarti00.github.io/dmu-multimedia/resources/SlideshowExample/index-start_TECH3015.html>

 You can see a completed example of the slideshow at <https://francescmarti00.github.io/dmu-multimedia/resources/SlideshowExample/>

 ## Setup your site.